Drainage Q&A: Is There an Alternative to a Sump Pump?

 There are, however, other ways to keep water away from your home and out of your basement.
 These not only protect your home, but your yard and the surrounding property as well.

 These drains consist of a trench with a sloped pipe.
 This hidden pipe drains water away from especially wet areas and brings it to the designated draining location.
-French drains are discrete and effective at redirecting water away from the structure of your home, though there is a chance it may not collect all the water in the event of extreme flooding.
+French drains are discreet and effective at redirecting water away from the structure of your home, though there is a chance it may not collect all the water in the event of extreme flooding.

 They are also a great way to stop erosion in your landscaping!